 People buy and sell homes on a daily basis — and sometimes to and from their own family members.
 There are a variety of reasons and different ways that family members can ‘gift’ or sell a house.
 Whether it be a gift of equity, covering the down payment, or a discounted price, there are many ways to sell or buy a home within a family.

-You may be wondering the steps it takes to sell or buy a house from a relative.
+You may be wondering about the steps it takes to sell or buy a house from a relative.
 Whether it is you doing the buying or selling, or if you’re doing research for someone else’s, this article talks about just that.
-We will discuss the different types of transactions, the steps, and then weigh the pros and cons for you.
+We will discuss the different types of transactions and the necessary steps before we weigh the pros and cons for you.

 When it comes to real estate, there are two categories of transactions — arm’s length transactions and non-arm’s length transactions.
 And it all comes down to the relationship between the buyer and the seller.

 An arm’s length transaction is your typical real estate transaction.
 There is no professional or personal relationship between the two parties and each side acts with their own best interest in mind.
 Person A has a house to sell, and Person B has a house to buy.
 Deal closed.

 A non-arm’s length transaction is when the buyer and the seller have a personal relationship.
 This could mean friends, family, business partners, etc. Personal and self-interest are not always the goal in these transactions.
 However, it almost seems too good to be true, right?

 Steps on buying a house from family members

 There are many steps to buying a house in general.
 And while you may not have to go house hunting, there are still some steps that you need to do before the sale is all said and done.
 Here are the steps to buying a house from a family member:

 There are some conditions to keep in mind when it comes to the mortgage aspect of it all.
 For sellers, you want to make sure that the buyer is approved for the mortgage.
 For buyers, it is good to know if the seller is current on their mortgage payments.
 If they are not, it might delay the approval for yours.